FINTRAC guidance relating to the Ministerial Directive on the Democratic People’s Republic of Korea (DPRK) issued on December 9, 2017

 Policies and procedures should already include general information on how your organization becomes aware of ministerial directives issued by the Minister of Finance as well as identify what you will do in response.
 Once a directive has been issued, you are expected to take steps to meet the requirements of each directive.
 In response to this directive, FINTRAC expects you to include the fact that transactions to and from North Korea are high risk as part of your documented risk assessment of clients and business activities.

-Guidance on how to conduct and document your risk assessment can be found in the risk-based approach guide and workbooks.
+Guidance on how to conduct and document your risk assessment can be found in the Risk assessment guidance and workbooks.
 Reporting entities are required to implement certain measures to mitigate risk for any transactions involving jurisdictions that are identified in these Ministerial directives and examples of some of these measures can be found in General information on Part 1.1 of the Proceeds of Crime (Money Laundering) and Terrorist Financing Act provided by the Department of Finance Canada.

 During a compliance examination, FINTRAC may assess compliance with any directive in order to verify that you have complied and taken appropriate mitigating measures in relation to these transactions.
 FINTRAC may also review your overall risk assessment to verify that you have documented and assessed the risk of your entity in relation to your business activities involving these jurisdictions.